Case Study: Let's Cross That Bridge

 During installation by a subcontractor, three steel girders buckled.
 The bridge did not collapse, but the ensuing repair work would significantly delay the project and increase costs.
 Differing priorities became a source of conflict.
 The contractor wanted to minimize the delay penalties they would incur and maximize the insurance payout while the insurance provider did not want to pay more than was necessary.
 And the city hoped to minimize construction delays and control costs.
 Moreover, there were issues with the policy allowance and the sharing of information between the parties involved.
 Already an extensive undertaking causing major traffic headaches, these complications only added to the problems.

 As is often the case with the highly technical claims, this file was unique in many perspectives including the diverse stakeholders, costing methodology, and communication processes, to name a few.
-Broad spectrum expertise was needed in the areas of engineering, construction, and finance—not to mention solid project management skills— to help navigate the claim through to settlement.
+Broad spectrum expertise was needed in the areas of engineering, construction, and finance—not to mention a consultant who could direct all stakeholders — to help navigate the claim through to settlement.

-The insurance provider engaged SPECS Technical Services to understand the loss, develop a scope of repair work, review ongoing invoices, make payment recommendations, and, of course, settle the claim.
+The insurance provider engaged SPECS Technical Services to understand the loss, develop a scope of repair work, review ongoing invoices, make payment recommendations and in so doing, promote a timely settlement of the loss.

-From the start of the project, SPECS was faced with many challenges, putting to the test the knowledge, experience, and processes built over the company’s 20 years in the business.
+From the start of engagment, SPECS was faced with many challenges, putting to the test the knowledge, experience, and processes built over the company’s 20 years in the business.

 Perhaps the single greatest obstacle was communication and the provision of information.
 Typically, infrastructure projects have multiple stakeholders who are engaged in the completion of work—and this project was no different.
 The municipal body, contractor and subcontractor all had a role in the claim, while SPECS itself was dealing with the insurance, the adjuster and with the construction company.
 Acquiring the necessary documentation took significant time, causing further delays to the project.
 When information was provided, it often did not contain details about the project schedule or backup invoices.
 This made getting a full understanding of the file difficult, and resulted in insufficient information to approve, or reject, a portion of the claim.
 Even weather conditions played a role, as the site’s location made it problematic when trying to document the loss.